Service type-LoadBalancer Network Load Balancer with Security Group

 Opt-in Managed Security Group mode

-To enable this feature, add the following to your cloud config (usually /etc/kubernetes/cloud-config
+To enable this feature, add the following to your cloud config (usually /etc/kubernetes/cloud-config or as configured in your deployment):

 [Global]